- You are viewing a Navigating Care library resource.

 HOW should this medicine be used?

 Pemigatinib comes as a tablet to take by mouth.
-It is usually taken with or without food once daily for the first 14 days of a 21-day cycle.
+For the treatment of cholangiocarcinoma, it is usually taken with or without food once daily for the first 14 days of a 21-day cycle.
 The cycle may be repeated as recommended by your doctor.
+For the treatment of myeloid/lymphoid neoplasms, it is usually taken with or without food once daily for as long as your doctor recommends that you receive treatment.
 Take pemigatinib at around the same time every day.
 Follow the directions on your prescription label carefully, and ask your doctor or pharmacist to explain any part you do not understand.
 Take pemigatinib exactly as directed.
 Do not take more or less of it or take it more often than prescribed by your doctor.

 Swallow the tablets whole; do not split, chew, or crush them.